Choose Language

 Red Team Exercise: Definition

-A Red Teaming exercise can be understood as a security assessment performed by a group of ethical hackers.
-The red teams take the role of a real-world attacker and test your organization’s detection, response and resilience.
+A red teaming exercise can be understood as a security assessment performed by a group of ethical hackers.
+The red teamers take the role of a real-world attacker and test your organization’s detection, response and resilience.

 It answers high-stakes questions: